• Current students

 Actions taken:

-• In our submission on the Northern Ireland Budget we called for a reduced corporate tax rate, better supports for entrepreneurs, a solution to income tax issues arising from cross border work, and investment in childcare
+• In our submission in March on the Northern Ireland Budget we called for a reduced corporate tax rate, better supports for entrepreneurs, a solution to income tax issues arising from cross border work, and investment in childcare

 • In February we met with Northern Ireland business bodies to discuss the reduced corporation tax rate